Maxscha/commitbench/readme.md

 - **prepare**: Contains scripts for downloading CodeSearchNet.

-# License
-The code is licensed under MIT.

 # Contact
-To contact the authors reach out to "Maximilian.Schall@hpi.de" or open an issue in this repository
+To contact the authors reach out to "Maximilian.Schall@hpi.de".

 # Citation
 The official proceedings citation is forthcoming and will be updated once available.

 ```
-Coming soon: BIB-Entry
+Coming soon: Bib-Entry
 ```